top of page

 The Ecumenical Senior Center lost a hero and champion this week in the passing of Jackie Wallace.

-Jackie has been volunteering at the center as our Friday, Grocery Bingo caller for many years and she brought joy to many lives.
+Jackie has been volunteering at the center as our Friday, Grocery Bingo caller for many years, and she has brought joy to many lives.

 Moses Walker.jpg